 About Me

-I am a mom of three wonderful little kids and currently live in Aylmer, Quebec.
+I am a mom of three wonderful children and currently live in Ottawa.

 My original educational background is a degree in Political Science with a focus on women’s & children’s rights in Latin America.
 I have worked in a number of NGO’s and with different levels of national and international governments.